 Salty Deposits - Evaporites across space and time

 Uniformitarianism is an essential tenet of geological understanding.
-Yet, when we look at evaporite volumes and depositional settings across deep time, we see that the diversity of modern evaporite analogues is constrained by a deficit in two conditions, specifically; 1) the current lack of greenhouse eustasy; contemporaneous atmospheric conditions and sea levels are controlled by the earth's current icehouse climate mode and have been for the last 10-12 million years, and 2) the current lack at the plate-edge scale of marine seepage into large hydrographically-isolated oceanic sump basins (Warren, 2010).
-Both situations circumscribe different hydrologies and eustasies compared to continental-fed in-flows that typify the world's current larger evaporite basins.
+Yet, when we look at evaporite volumes and depositional settings across deep time, we see that a deficit in two conditions constrains the diversity of modern evaporite analogues, specifically: 1) the current lack of greenhouse eustasy; contemporaneous atmospheric conditions and sea levels are controlled by the earth's current icehouse climate mode and have been for the last 10-12 million years, and 2) the current lack at the plate-edge scale of marine seepage into large hydrographically-isolated oceanic sump basins (Warren, 2010).
+Both situations circumscribe different hydrologies and eustacies compared to continental-fed in-flows that typify the world's current larger evaporite basins.

-Put simply, the rates and amplitudes of seafloor spreading, orogeny and eustasy are not constant across deep time, nor is the climatic system they drive.
-Extensive marine evaporites require particular tectonic or eustatic conditions to accumulate, conditions that are not present on the world’s modern surface (Warren, 2016).
-They will be in the future, and they have been many times in the past.
+Rates and amplitudes of seafloor spreading, orogeny and eustasy are not constant across deep time, nor is the climatic system they drive.
+Extensive marine evaporites require particular tectonic or eustatic conditions to accumulate, which are not present on the world’s modern surface (Warren, 2016).
+They will be in the future, and they have been many times.

 Scales%20of%20evap%20deposits